openebs-archive/openebs-docs/docs/deployjiva.md

       default-demo-vol1-claim-3249598138   4G         RWO            Delete           Bound     default/demo-vol1-claim   openebs-standard             45m
       ```

-9. Use this pvc name in your application yaml to run your application using OpenEBS cStor volume.
+9. Use this pvc name in your application yaml to run your application using OpenEBS Jiva volume.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->